arvinthvj/RZS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is being created by me to check my skills that sustain on handling a single project by own.

-## UI Libraries Used
+## UI Libraries Used `Ant UI`

 Ant UI(4.17.0-alpha.9)

-## Redux(version--4.1.2) and React-Redux(Hooks version--7.2.6) Implemented
+## Redux and React-Redux

-This Project includes Redux, which is effectively used by the react-redux package throughout the react app.
+This Project includes Redux(version--4.1.2), which is effectively used by the react-redux(Hooks version--7.2.6) package throughout the react app.

-## Authentication -- Firebase(version--9.2.0)
+## Authentication `Firebase-Auth`

-The project is built on the context of the Firebase 9.2.0 and is integrated with a Sign-In with Google provider
+The project is built on the context of the Firebase 9.2.0 and is integrated with a 'Sign-In with Google provider' pop-up.

 ### `npm start`